khanyousefzai/IEEE_Kaggle_Chalenge/README.md

 # IEEE_Kaggle_Chalenge 2019
 ## Financial Fraud Detection
-## Once the proejct is finsihed then this file will be updated
+## Once the project is finsihed then this file will be updated
 Sorry for inconvenience - Saad Hasan Khan